DHTMLX/docs-diagram/docs/api/data_collection/eachparent_method.md

 ### Description

-@short: iterates through all parents of the specified item
+@short: Iterates through all parents of the specified item

 ### Usage